jaredgorski/api.civdocs.us/README.md

 </div>

 <div align="center">
-  An open API for the founding documents of the United States of America.
+  An open API serving the founding documents of the United States of America.
 </div>

 # Overview